finalfusion/finalfusion-python/docs/index.rst

 It integrates nicely with :mod:`.numpy` since its :class:`~.Storage` types can be treated as numpy arrays.

-``finalfusion`` comes with :doc:`ffp-convert <scripts/finalfusion.scripts.ffp-convert>` to convert between any of the supported embedding formats.
+``finalfusion`` comes with some :doc:`scripts <finalfusion.scripts>` to convert between embedding formats, do analogy and similarity queries and turn bucket subword embeddings into explicit subword embeddings.

 The package is implemented in Python with some ``Cython`` extensions, it is not based on bindings to the `finalfusion-rust crate <https://github.com/finalfusion/finalfusion-rust/>`__.